MicrosoftDocs/xamarin-docs/docs/ios/tvos/troubleshooting.md

 ```

 > [!IMPORTANT]
-> **NOTE:** Bluetooth Game Controllers are an optional purchase that end users might make, your app cannot force the user to purchase one.
+> Bluetooth Game Controllers are an optional purchase that end users might make, your app cannot force the user to purchase one.
 If your app supports Game Controllers it must also support the Siri Remote so that the game is useable by all Apple TV users.

 For more information, please see our [Working with Game Controllers](~/ios/tvos/platform/remote-bluetooth.md#Working-with-Game-Controllers) section of our [Siri Remote and Bluetooth Controllers](~/ios/tvos/platform/remote-bluetooth.md) documentation.